AMIT-ZING/Python-important-topics/Object Oriented Programming (OOP)/README.md

 ## OBJECT ORIENTED PROGRAMMING (OOP)
-Object Oriented programming (OOP) is a programming paradigm that includes or relies on the concept of classes and objects.
+Object Oriented programming (OOP) is a programming pattern that includes or relies on the concept of classes and objects.
 It is used to structure a software program into simple, reusable pieces of code blueprints (usually called classes)
 which are used to create individual instances of objects.